 Use these five techniques to make your content scannable:

-- Bold important sentences.
+Bold important sentences.
 Bold text stands out in a sea of normal text.
-You’ll notice that I have used the technique in this article.
+You’ll notice we’ve used the technique in this article.

 Use images in your content.
 This isn’t necessary, but it helps to break up your writing.
 Images can also deliver valuable content visually.

 Use bullet points.
 If you’re going to write a list as a sentence, scrap that and use bullet points instead.
 Bullet points are easier to read.

 Highlight important text.
 You can highlight text like this to draw the user’s attention to information.
 Highlighting text can be done in your HTML WYSIWYG editor by using this code: <mark>example</mark>